Optimization Problems for Machine Learning: A Survey: Adversarial Learning

-The approximation is exact for convex loss functions, and can be solved via a line search algorithm on $c>0$.
-At fixed $c$, the formulation can be tackled by the box-constrained version of the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) method \cite{byrd1995limited}.} In \cite{gu2014towards}, $c$ is fixed such that the perturbation is minimized on a sufficiently large subset \CGrev{$X'$} of data points, and the mean prediction error rate of $f(x_i + r_i) \; x_i \in X'$ is greater than a threshold.
-In \cite{carlini2017towards}, the $L_2$ distance metric of formulation \eqref{min_dist:obj}--\eqref{min_dist:valid} is generalized to the \JSrev{$l$-norm} with $l\in \{0, 2, \infty\}$ and an alternative formulation considers objective functions $\mathcal{F}$ satisfying $f(x+r)=\chi'$ if and only if $\mathcal{F}(x+r) \leq 0$ are introduced.
+\revtwoCG{where $\mathcal{L} : \psi \times \Upsilon \rightarrow \mathbb{R}^+$ denotes the loss function for training $f$ (e.g., cross-entropy).} The approximation is exact for convex loss functions, and can be solved via a line search algorithm on $c>0$.
+For a fixed $c$, the formulation can be tackled by the box-constrained version of the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) method \cite{byrd1995limited}.} In \cite{gu2014towards}, $c$ is fixed such that the perturbation is minimized on a sufficiently large subset \CGrev{$X'$} of data points, and the mean prediction error rate of $f(x_i + r_i), x_i \in X'$ is greater than a threshold.
+In \cite{carlini2017towards}, the \revtwoCG{$2$-norm in \eqref{min_dist:obj}} is generalized to the \JSrev{$l$-norm} with $l\in \{0, 2, \infty\}$ and an alternative formulation is introduced which includes functions~$\mathcal{F}$ in the objective where $f(x+r)=y'$ is satisfied if and only if $\mathcal{F}(x+r) \leq 0$.
 The equivalent formulation is then

 where $\Lambda$ is a constant that can be determined by binary search such that the solution $r^*$ satisfies the condition $\mathcal{F}(x+r^*) \leq 0$.
-The authors propose strategies for applying optimization algorithms (such as Adam \cite{Adam}) that do not support the box constraints \eqref{min_dist_nobox:valid} natively.
-Novel classes of attacks are found for the considered metrics.
+For the case where \eqref{min_dist_nobox:valid} are box constraints similar to \eqref{min_dist_L-BFGS:valid}, the authors propose strategies for applying optimization algorithms such as Adam \cite{Adam}.
+Novel classes of attacks are identified for the considered metrics.